Wet sulfuric acid process

-The wet sulfuric acid process (WSA process) is a gas desulfurization process.
-After Danish company Haldor Topsoe introduced this technology in 1987, it has been recognized as a process for recovering sulfur from various process gases in the form of commercial quality sulfuric acid (H2SO4) with the simultaneous production of high-pressure steam.
-The WSA process can be applied in all industries where sulfur removal presents an issue.
+The wet sulfuric acid process (WSA process) is a gas desulfurization process introduced by Danish company Haldor Topsoe in 1987.
+The WSA process can be applied in all industries where sulfur removal presents an issue, and produces commercial quality sulfuric acid (H2SO4) and high-pressure steam during desulfurization.

 The wet catalysis process is used for processing sulfur-containing streams, such as: